Mapsted/mapsted-ionic-cordova-plugin/README.md

 # How to use Mapsted cordova plugin locally
 1. In this development branch, there are two folders one is awesome-cordova-plugin and another one is mapsted-cordova-plugin.
-If you are using it by just downloading or git clone the branch in your local system then follow below steps-

 2. Firstly download, the mapsted-cordova-plugin and awesome-cordova-plugin folders separately.

 ## Ionic requirements